aryanator/GenAI-for-Heavy-Ion-Collision/README.md

  • Impact: As the sole ML expert, reduced experimental time and resources by over 100 times, providing a scalable AI alternative to lab experiments and advancing the integration of Generative AI into the field of Nuclear Physics.

-Models:
+Code:
 1. 3 nuclei model is a transformer trained on Ru, Zr, and Au nuclei
 2. Au model is a transformer trained on Au collisions but predicting Final state of all possible energies
-3. Histogram.ipynb contains visualizations of the heavy ion collisions
+3. Data Visualization.ipynb contains visualizations of the heavy ion collisions